meta-toolkit/meta-toolkit.org/setup-guide.md

 recent enough to build MeTA, so it is actually mostly straightforward.

-To set up your dependencies (**you will need to do this every time you log back in to the system**), run the following commands:
+To set up your dependencies (**you will need to do this every time you log back in to the system**), run the following command:

 {% highlight bash %}
 module load gcc
-module load cmake/3.4.0
 {% endhighlight %}

 Once you have done this, double check your versions by running the